tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 # ration, indifferent to whether or not it is applied
 # to encrypted values, but expressed using the TFE API
 # to support both; in the future we may support using
-# the TF API and automatically convert to TFE operati-
+# the TF API and automatically convert operations
-# ons; `aggr_fn` is not require to be a tfe.function,
-# but tfe.computation supports it
 @tfe.function
 def mean(cs):
   return tfe.add_n(cs) / len(cs)